heathcliffeth7/Discordquizbot/README.md

    pip install discord.py openpyxl
 	3. Configure the Bot:
 	•	Replace "BOT_TOKEN_HERE" in the code with your actual Discord bot token.
-	•	Set the ALLOWED_ROLE_ID to the role ID that should have access to the commands.
+	•	Set the ALLOWED_ROLE_ID to the role ID that should have access to the commands